The Chibok Girls: Reception

 The Guardian described the book as "short and powerful" and that it is "A memorable portrait of individual resilience in a divided, strife-torn nation."
 Jenny Rogers of The Washington Post described it as a "compelling portrait of a troubled land."
 The Atlantic described it as a "quietly yet powerfully" novel that "revives the call to take notice."
-Zaynab Alkali writing for The Guardian Nigeria described the novel as "a narration that carries us along a torturous path of sheer terror."
-Patrick Heardman of Financial Times reviewed that the novel "is a fascinating portrait of a community stricken by tragedy and ill-served by successive governments in Abuja."
+Zaynab Alkali writing for The Guardian Nigeria described the book as "a narration that carries us along a torturous path of sheer terror."
+Patrick Heardman of Financial Times said that the book "is a fascinating portrait of a community stricken by tragedy and ill-served by successive governments in Abuja."
 It made the Bustle Magazine's 13 must-read nonfiction books in December 2016.